fawaz-dabbaghieh/PanPA/README.md

                         Numbers of cores to use for aligning -o OUT_DIR, --out_dir OUT_DIR
                         Output directory where the index files and graphs from the MSAs are stored
 ```

-### Aligning
+### align
-For aligning, the user need to provide the index that was built with the indexing step, and the graphs built from the MSA, similar to previous the graphs are provided either as individual GFA files, a list or a directory full of the GFAs and sequences to align and cores for parallelization.
-The user can also use what substitution matrix to use, the gap score and a minimum alignment id cutoff to filter the alignments.
-The `--seed_limit` parameter basically indicates that after taking the seeds from a read and matching it to which graphs we might want to align to, this limits to how many graphs we align, the seed matches are counted and ordered, meaning if the cutoff is 5, then we align to the top 5 graphs where we mostly had hits with.
+For aligning query sequences to the graphs, you need to give three main inputs:
+the index that was built with `--index`, the input graphs which can be a directory, a text file with list, or
+given directly in the command, and finally the query sequences in FASTA.
+If DNA sequences
+are given, then the user needs to use the flag `--dna`.
+The user can also
+specify the substitution matrix to use for the alignment, or print a list of possible matrices with
+`--sub_matrix_list`.
+The user can also specify a certain gap score with `--gap_score`, a cutoff on alignment id with
+`--min_id_score`, and can set a limit to how many graphs to align to with `--seed_limit`.

+This step can be made faster by giving more cores.

+The output alignment are in GAF format.
+To learn more about this format please check here
 ```
-usage: ProteinAligner align [-h] [-g IN_FILES [IN_FILES ...]] [-l IN_LIST] [-d GRAPHS] [--index INDEX] [-r SEQS]
+usage: PanPA align [-h] [-g IN_FILES [IN_FILES ...]] [-l IN_LIST] [-d GRAPHS] [--index INDEX] [-r SEQS] [--dna]
-                            [-c CORES] [--sub_matrix SUB_MATRIX] [-o GAF] [--gap_score GAP_SCORE]
+                            [-c CORES] [--sub_matrix SUB_MATRIX] [--sub_matrix_list] [-o GAF] [--gap_score GAP_SCORE]
                             [--min_id_score MIN_ID_SCORE] [--seed_limit SEED_LIMIT]

 optional arguments: